St. Augustine datil pepper products

 Each October, St. Augustinians celebrate the weather turning cooler by eating more datil peppers.
 The datil pepper is one of the most popular locally grown products in St. Augustine and when the weather cools down, the locals celebrate the datil pepper in all its spicy glory.
 The datil pepper is popular in many Minorcan recipes and is made to create delicious hot sauces, jellies, and mustards sold all over town.
 With all the hype though, many are still scratching their heads wondering what a datil pepper is and why it's so important to St. Augustine.

-What Is A Datil Pepper?
+What is a Datil Pepper?

 A datil pepper is a small hot pepper found in great abundance locally here in St. Augustine.
 The pepper is a variety of the species Capsicum Chinese also known as "yellow lantern chili."
 The botanist who discovered Capsicum Chinese misnamed the plant, believing peppers of this species originated in China.
 The peppers actually originated in the New World, but the origins of the datil pepper, in particular, remain unknown.